 You can seek an oral cancer screening test from all kinds of dentists, including orthodontists.
 Most dentists provide oral cancer screening as a complementary service in addition to your regular dental checkup or dental cleaning session.

 Oral cancer isn’t just restricted to the outer parts of your mouth.
 It can also happen in your tongue, cheeks, the roof and floor of your mouth, or your gums.
-During a dental cancer screening, the dentist will ask you if you are suffering from the following signs and symptoms.
+During a dental cancer screening, the dentist will ask if you are suffering from the following signs and symptoms:

-- Frequently occurring sores in your lips and mouth.
+Frequently occurring sores on your lips and mouth.

 Presence of patches in your mouth — either red or white.